albertorestifo/jet-lag-hide-and-seek-server/priv/static/websocket_protocol.md

 This allows the client to restore its state and continue participating in the game without disruption.

+If the connection is lost, clients should attempt to reconnect with exponential backoff (e.g., starting with a short delay and gradually increasing it if reconnection attempts fail).
+The server will send the current game state upon successful reconnection.

 ## Error Handling

 If the server encounters an error processing a message, it will respond with an `error` message.
 Clients should handle these errors appropriately.

-## Reconnection

-If the connection is lost, clients should attempt to reconnect with exponential backoff.
-The server will send the current game state upon reconnection.